-For games, you can try to lower the display resolution or graphics details in order to lessen the load on the graphics card or GPU.
+For games, you can try to lower the display resolution or graphics details to lessen the load on the graphics card or GPU.

-Alternatively, you can upgrade your graphics card if you are using a desktop PC.
+Alternatively, you can upgrade your graphics card using a desktop PC.

 5. Obstructed airflow

-A reasonably high-quality GPU capable of supporting all your computing and gaming needs with properly functioning fans may still overheat.
+A reasonably high-quality GPU that supports all your computing and gaming needs with properly functioning fans may still overheat.